taditdash/ChooseYourOwnAdventure/README.md

 # ChooseYourOwnAdventure
+Here is the heirarchy of decisions that I am displaying on the front end using.

-## My Example Decision Heirarchy
+## Example Decision Heirarchy

-Click here to learn about social networks
+**Root question:** Click here to learn about social networks

 1. Twitter
     1. What is twitter?